 The Counsellor bit means I want to help.

 Why did I become a counsellor?

 Like so many people, I found myself on a life path that wasn’t really mine; I was ticking checkboxes that I believed would please other people and give me a sense of meaning and worth.
 But my daily commute to managerial roles in the city was not bringing me joy.
-Instead I saw first-hand how so many of us function in the best interests of our work / team / family / relationship, to ‘fall in line’ and ‘do’ publicly whilst we ‘feel’ privately or simply not feel at all.
+Instead, I saw first-hand how so many of us function in the best interests of our work/team/family/relationship, to ‘fall in line’ and to ‘do’ publicly whilst we ‘feel’ privately or simply not feel at all.
 I witnessed the detrimental effect this had on people’s well-being, self-esteem, autonomy and general contentment.
 I saw the lack of genuine, emotional support on offer when life becomes stressful.